Romathonat/vulgaireDevEntries/eightQueensPuzzle/eightQueens.md

 The [eight queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle) is a classic algorithmic problem.

-You have a chessboard of 8*8.
+You have a chessboard of 8*8 square.
 You have 8 queens.
 Your goal is to place the 8 queens on the board, without any of them threatening another one.
 A queen is threaten if she is on the same row, or the same column, or the same diagonal of another queen (like in the rules of chess).

 A brute-force approache may take too much time here, because we have $$ 8 parmi 64$$ possibilities.
 The interesting thing about this problem is that you have different approaches to solve it (check on [Wikipedia](https://en.wikipedia.org/wiki/Eight_queens_puzzle)): brute-force, dynamic programming, genetic algorithm...